25 – 32 inches tall

 The Golden Pyrenees normally retain the pack mentality from their Great Pyrenees parents.
 In order to train them well, they need a strong pack leader they can respect.
 The first part of training is convincing them that you are the pack leader and not them.
 They need a firm, calm owner to work with them.

-These pups are grouped as a high-shedding dog, not suitable for those looking for a dog whose coat is low maintenance.
+Great Pyrenees Golden Retriever Mixes are grouped as a high-shedding dog, not suitable for those looking for a dog whose coat is low maintenance.
 They need to be brushed every day, even more during the seasons such as late spring and early summer, as the temperature increases.

 Golden Pyrenees may develop a doggie odor if they are not kept properly groomed.
 Although brushing them out frequently may help, it is also a good idea to give them a bath whenever the odor begins to develop.